 - Hormone receptor status: If cancer is hormone-receptor positive, it means estrogen and/or progesterone help the cancer grow.

-- HER2 status: HER2-positive breast cancer has an excess of human epidermal growth factor receptor 2 (HER2) grows quickly and tends to recur (come back).
+- HER2 status: HER2-positive breast cancer has an excess of human epidermal growth factor receptor 2 (HER2), grows quickly, and tends to recur (come back).

 If cancer tests negative for hormone receptors and HER2, we call it triple negative breast cancer.
-That means the cancer does not rely on estrogen, progesterone or HER2 protein to grow.
+That means the cancer does not rely on estrogen, progesterone, or HER2 protein to grow.

 Genomic testing, also called gene expression profiling, looks at the patterns of various genes.
 Those patterns may help predict whether early-stage breast cancer is likely to recur (come back).
 This information also helps us determine which patients may benefit from chemotherapy following breast surgery.
 Once treatment is complete, the 2-PREVENT Breast Cancer Translational Center of Excellence offers research and clinical trials to help individuals identify and manage any breast cancer recurrence.

 If cancer is common in your family, you may have an increased risk of hereditary breast or other types of cancer.
 Clinically licensed genetic counselors at the MacDonald Risk Evaluation Center help you determine if you are a candidate for genetic testing.
-We conduct genetic risk evaluation with or without a cancer diagnosis.
+We conduct genetic risk evaluation for cancer with or without a cancer diagnosis.
 If you have already been diagnosed with cancer, the results of genetic testing:

 - May affect breast cancer treatment